geunee20/geunee20.github.io/_posts/2024-05-15-Controller-Design-Day-1.md

 layout: post
 title: "[Controller Design] Day 1: Creating the Multibody System Using Simscape"
 date: 2024-05-15 00:00:00-0000
-description: Exploring the dynamics of a multi-link mechanism by constructing and simulating a multibody system using Simscape.
 tags: Simulink Simscape
 categories: Study_with_Me Controller_Design
 disqus_comments: true